cookpa/antsDTOrientationTests/README.md

 fixed.nii.gz - the fixed image

-movingToFixedWarpedFA.nii.gz - deformed moving FA image
+movingToFixed_DTDeformed.nii.gz - DT resampled and reoriented into the fixed space.

-movingToFixedWarpedDT.nii.gz - DT resampled and reoriented into the fixed space.
+movingToFixed_FADeformed.nii.gz - FA from movingToFixed_DTDeformed.nii.gz

 The principal directions from each of these tensors is stored as a 4D vector, which FSL recognizes as a DT eigenvector.
 Eg,

-  movingToFixedWarpedV1.nii.gz
+  movingToFixed_V1Deformed.nii.gz

 ANTs normally writes these in NIFTI format, which is 5D with intent code NIFTI_INTENT_VECTOR.
 If you want this format, run

   ImageMath 3 V1.nii.gz TensorToVector DT.nii.gz 2